• Privacy Policy

 Jump to Recipe·Print Recipe

 Braising is a great cooking technique for tough cuts of meat.
 When cooked low and slow, the fibrous meat breaks down and the ample fat content gives you a tender, succulent bite.
-The cuts of meat that take best to a braise are shoulder, bone-in short ribs and beef cheeks (don’t knock ’em until you try em).
+The cuts of meat that take best to a braise are the cheaper ones.

 Short ribs on butcher paper.

 These cuts are overall less expensive than leaner, tender steak cuts, and truthfully bring more flavor to your plate.
-As long as you possess the braising know how.
+As long as you possess the braising know-how.

 Below I’ve boiled down the braising technique to six steps.
 These are the ones chefs live by when braising out-of-this-world oxtails for you.
 And if you retain even half of them, you’ll be well on your way to succulent, falling-off-the-bone beef.
 It’s well worth the effort for a restaurant-quality meal, and after a few rounds the process becomes simple and mindless.